The Employee Experience and Customer Experience Connection

 A recent Forbes article, Three Ways to Improve Employee Experience for Better Business Outcomes, discussed the key role that employees play in delivering excellent customer experience and how more business executives are recognizing the need to invest in employee experience as a result.

 The article features Dennis Perpetua, CTO of Digital Workplace Services at Kyndryl, a 2021 spin-off of IBM and the world’s largest provider of IT infrastructure services.
-Kyndryl, a strategic technology partner of Riverbed, relies on Alluvio Aternity as part of its digital workplace service for global customers like Dow.
+Kyndryl, a strategic technology partner of Riverbed, relies on Riverbed Aternity as part of its digital workplace service for global customers like Dow.

 The Forbes article refers to research conducted by Forrester Consulting, part of research and advisory firm Forrester Research, on behalf of Kyndryl.
 As shown in the graph, improving customer experience remains the top priority of business executives.
 But they also recognize the importance of improving employee experience as a means to that end.